jp-embedded/scxmlcc/doc/getting-started.md

 scxmlcc -o hello_world.h hello_world.scxml
 ```

 This will generate hello_world.h which contains a sc_hello_world class implementing the statechart.
-For further detalis about this construct, see [Implementation].

 Custom actions can be added to this statechart in C++ by specializing members in the sc_hello_world class.
 For example, consider the hello_world.cpp example which specializes the enter action on both states and instantiates the state machine:
 ```